-Thoughts From A Devon Sitting Room
+Thoughts from a Devon Sitting Room

 Recording my life in diaries and photographs, from heady days as a student in London in the 1970’s to being a pensioner on a low income today.
 My writing is a mixture of insight – from knowledge & experience – and history.
 I explore my professional and personal interests – energy & climate change, history, politics, music, film, food & drink… the list goes on!